JohnD-EE/eth-proto/README.md

 - [x] Create a vue.js front end with user authentication via firebase.
 - [x] Install the Truffle eco-system for smart contract development, compiling, deployment to blockchain and migrations to new version of contracts.
 Requires learning time...
 - [x] Install Web3.js in as npm package to interact with Smart Contracts from the front-end
-- [ ] Create a test smart contract, with front-end funtionality to allow a user to create an ethereum address on the local blockchain.
-The Ethereum address will be linked to their user login details.
-Provide front-end functions to send and receive funds and to query balances and transactions.
-- [ ] The above will provide the foundations for doing EE specific prototyping.

 ## Build Setup